vegantriathlete/blog.marceisaacson.com/_posts/2016-01-30-checking-in.md

 ---
-excerpt: "<p>I've started doing (at least a few) things a little bit differently in 2016.
-Maybe there is still more that I'll need to do differently.</p><p>After fighting against a cold for a ridiculous amount of time, I have begun exercising again.
-It's not just about getting into shape; it's also about making sure that I don't just sit in front of my computer all day long seven days a week.</p>"
+excerpt: I've started doing (at least a few) things a little bit differently in 2016.
+Maybe there is still more that I'll need to do differently.
 layout: blog
 title: Checking in
 created: 1454204742